 - There are a lot of good vegan cheeses out there that do melt very well, however there are also a lot of just okay vegan cheeses and sometimes they need a little help.
 To help your cheese melt a little better, spray some water onto the cheese and cover immediately.
 This should help that stubborn cheese melt better!

 - Add more seasonings!
-Heck, go ahead and add or experiment with other veggies, especially if you can't get any zucchini.
+Heck, go ahead and add or experiment with other veggies.

 - A *cooking weight can be helpful in browning the tortilla evenly, but it is not required.
 I just highly recommend!